 The charismatic killer whale, or orca, is the totem species of northwest Washington and coastal British Columbia, where its images adorn everything from coffee mugs to long-houses.
 This intelligent, social predator is known to form lasting social bonds — living in highly organized pods where everyone cares for the young, sick, or injured.
 But like many endangered species, these groups must learn how to navigate the complicated terrain of the 21st century and the dangers it presents.

-Our science and legal team immediately set to work developing a citizen petition to list the Puget Sound whales under the Endangered Species Act.
-After this petition was filed with the Bush administration’s National Marine Fisheries Service, the agency determined that the whale population was in danger of extinction but that this was “not significant” — making the extraordinary claim that extinction is not meaningful.
-We took that to the courts, and, following a legal victory, the Service announced that it would protect the southern resident killer whale population in Puget Sound as an endangered species.
-With critical habitat designated the following year, we began developing a recovery plan to ensure the whales’ survival.
-In 2014 we filed a petition to expand their critical habitat protections to cover foraging grounds further down the coast from Puget Sound.
-The Fisheries Service said it planned critical habitat expansion — but not until sometime in 2017.
+Our science and legal team immediately set to work developing a citizen petition to list Southern Resident orcas under the Endangered Species Act.
+After the G.W.
+Bush administration determined that the whale population was in danger of extinction but that this was “not significant" — which drove the Center to file a lawsuit resulting in federal protection.
+Some critical habitat was set aside and we began developing a recovery plan to ensure the whales' survival, moving on to petition for expanded critical habitat protections to cover these whales' foraging grounds down the coast from Puget Sound.
+Finally the Fisheries Serives has announced it will make the expansion.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|